3 men charged with rioting after brawl at Orchard Towers

 All the suspects involved in the fight fled before the police arrived at the scene, but there was a police camera facing the area where it took place.

-Last week, The Straits Times reported that operators in Orchard Towers had been given official notice in July that their public entertainment licences would not be renewed beyond May 2023.
+Last week, The Straits Times reported that operators in Orchard Towers had been given official notice last month that their public entertainment licences would not be renewed beyond May next year.

 The police said law and order in Orchard Towers remains a concern and has not improved over the years.